jgaa/modern_async_cpp_example/readme.txt

 blocking IO.
 Then, in "async.cpp" I show how most people would implement it today, using scattered methods and callbacks.
-And last in "modern.cpp", I show how elegantly it can be done with recet versons of boost::asio, using coroutines in stead of callbacks.
+And last in "modern.cpp", I show how elegantly it can be done with recent versons of boost::asio, using coroutines in stead of callbacks.
 The code is async, but it looks just as simple as traditional blocking code.
 As an extra bonus, the stack is intact, so if your program crash, you will have much more